 Capital: Cape Town (also the legislative capital of South Africa)

 Premier: Helen Zille (6 of May 2007 -10 of May 2015) the 8th Premier and current leader is: Alan Winde (2019-)

 The Western Cape's claim to fame:

 Table Mountain is a national monument.
-It is a natrual wonder of the world that is often used as a symbol for Cape Town and South Africa.
-On days where there are no clouds, the mountain can be seen from 200 kilometres out at sea.
+It is a Natural Wonder of the World that is often used as a symbol for Cape Town and South Africa.
+On days where there are no clouds, the mountain can be seen from 200 kilometers out at sea.
 It is called Table Mountain because it is so flat on top that it looks like a table.
 On the either side of Table Mountain there three named hills.
 They are Devil's Peak, Signal Hill and Lion's Head.

 Robben Island is just off the coast of Cape Town.
 There was a jail on the island where political prisoners were kept.
 Political prisoners are people who are sent to jail because they challenged the government.
 Many leaders of the Freedom Struggle were sent to Robben Island, including former President Nelson Mandela.
 Today, the jail is a museum and a World Heritage Site because of its importance to our historical heritage.